Home office workspace illustration with desk, floor plan, and comparison cards.

 Visual note: a dedicated workspace can change the deduction math more than the furniture does.

-If you already ran the freelance calculator, the business-income field can reuse the last net business income automatically so both tools stay aligned on the same earnings picture.
+If you already ran the freelance calculator, the business-income field can reuse the latest net business income automatically.

 Home Office Deduction Calculator